rcdaudt/rcdaudt.github.io/_pages/oscd.md

 The Dataset
 ======
-The Onera Satellite Change Detection dataset address the issue of detecting changes between satellite images at different dates.
+The Onera Satellite Change Detection dataset addresses the issue of detecting changes between satellite images from different dates.

-It comprises 24 pairs of multispectral images taken from the [Sentinel-2 satellites](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) in 2015 and 2018.
+It comprises 24 pairs of multispectral images taken from the [Sentinel-2 satellites](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) between 2015 and 2018.
 Locations are picked all over the world, in Brazil, USA, Europe, Middle-East and Asia.
 For each location, registered pairs of 13-band multispectral satellite images obtained by the Sentinel-2 satellites are provided.
 Images vary in spatial resolution between 10m, 20m and 60m.

 Pixel-level change ground truth is provided for 14 of the image pairs.
 The annotated changes focus on urban changes, such as new buildings or new roads.
 These data can be used for training and setting parameters of change detection algorithms.